GesangPJ/DebtManager/README.md

 9. Then run `npx prisma migrate deploy`.
 10. Then run `npx prisma generate`.
 11. Once done, run `npm run seedadmin` to create an admin account.
-12. Then run `npm run seedkaryawan` to create an user account.
+12. Then run `npm run seeduser` to create an user account.
 13. The email and password of both accounts can be seen and changed in `/prisma/seedAdmin.js` and `/prisma/seedKaryawan.js`
 14. Then build the project by running `npm run build`.